Best Spider-Man Stories by Decade: The 1970s

 by Gerry Conway & Ross Andru

-A mysterious new figure calling himself The Jackal seeks The Punisher, gun-toting vigilante with his own specific brand of justice and convinces him to hunt down Spider-Man for the “murder” of Norman Osborn.
+A mysterious new figure calling himself The Jackal seeks The Punisher, a gun-toting vigilante with his own specific brand of justice and convinces him to hunt down Spider-Man for the “murder” of Norman Osborn.
 However, The Jackal’s motivations for doing this are far from noble…

 This issue marks the introduction of Frank Castle, easily one of Marvel’s most popular anti-heroes and characters of all time.
 That alone makes this comic worthy of the top ten, but thankfully the story itself is also of quality as well.
 The Jackal is an effective antagonist as he seamlessly manipulates The Punisher into a collision course with the web-slinger, all the while alluding to his own malevolent motivations.
 This character would go on to have a major impact on Gerry Conway’s run and the Spider-mythos as a whole.